Dafydd ap Gwilym: Themes in Dafydd's poetry

-It is believed that about one hundred and seventy of his poems have survived, though many others have been attributed to him over the centuries.
+It is believed that about one hundred and fifty of Dafydd's poems have survived, though many others have been attributed to him over the centuries.
 His main themes were love and nature.
-The influence of wider European ideas of courtly love, as exemplified in the troubadour poetry of Provençal, is seen as a significant influence on Dafydd's poetry.
-Courtly love was not a unique theme of Dafydd's poetry.
+Some of his poems (such as those to Angharad) display the influence of wider European ideas of courtly love, as exemplified in the troubadour poetry of Provençal.
 While courtly love is primarily associated with the literature of mainland Europe, its elements can be found in works across the British Isles.
-Elements of courtly love have been noted in Welsh literature well before the Dafydd's active days, suggesting that courtly love grew as a culturally connected phenomenon across European literature.
+Elements of courtly love have been noted in Welsh literature well before Dafydd's active days, suggesting that courtly love grew as a culturally connected phenomenon across European literature.
+However, many of his love poems seem to express personal feelings and experiences, albeit often with considerable exaggeration.
+Others are comic anecdotes following the tradition of the French fabliau.

 Dafydd's poetry reflected the individuality of his own personal as well as Welsh cultural expression through his unique expression of common literary practices, as well as his individual voice in his poetry.
 One aspect that differed from conventional poetry in Dafydd's works was the use of himself as the subject.
 Traditional contemporary poetry traditionally kept the poet far removed from the scene.
 Dafydd's work, in contrast, is full of his own feelings and experiences, and he is a key figure in this transition from a primarily social poetic tradition into one in which the poet's own vision and art is given precedence.
 Dafydd's poetry was also unique in its expressions of religion and nature.
-In “Praise of Summer,” Dafydd praises both the divine and the changing of summer as connected and benevolent.
+In “Praise of Summer”, Dafydd praises both the divine and the changing of summer as connected and benevolent.
 Reference to the divine in prior and contemporary literature usually depicted strong themes of judgement and virtue.
 With Dafydd's poetry, we see these forces as a gift worth celebrating.